haristhohir/kvm-js/README.md

 # kvm-js

-A JSON compression technique by splitting JSON object into Key, Value and Model
+A JSON compression technique by splitting JSON object into Key, Value and Model.

 `npm i kvm-json`